 CfFA® consists of fly ash from which unburned carbon, a material that can have a negative effect on concrete quality, has been removed through a heat modification process.
-It has been used for disaster recovery construction (bridges, seawalls, etc.), mainly in the Tohoku region of Japan, and in precast and other concrete products, and is gradually being adopted for a widening variety of applications.
-Going forward, the Company will continue to focus on having CfFA® contribute to high-quality infrastructure construction.
+It has been used for disaster recovery construction (bridges, seawalls, etc.), mainly in the Tohoku region of Japan, and in precast and other concrete products, and is gradually being adopted for a

+Going forward, the Company will continue to focus on having CfFA® contribute to highquality infrastructure construction.